She’s spent 214 days over the last four years on cruises to Europe and the Middle East.

 Palma de Mallorca really surprised me.
 It has everything one would want: history, art, great shopping, beaches, aquarium.
 I want to go back so badly.

 You’ve cruised in the following Holland ships: Westerdam, Rotterdam, Ryndam and you’re scheduled to cruise on the Noordam in April of this year.
 You have a young son whom you take along on most of your cruises.
-How did he feel about Holland, Princess and Celebrity?
-Did he feel there was enough to do and others his age to play with?
+How did he feel about Holland, Princess and Holland America: they do actually have children’s programs and other kids onboard.
+The same with Celebrity and Princess.
+Hats off to the cruise lines for making cruising so much fun for kids!

 All of the lines we have sailed have made a huge effort to make our son happy onboard and I appreciate it!
 It keeps me coming back to cruising again and again.
 We will not cruise with a cruise line that doesn’t have a children’s program.